 Instead, find a WiFi analyzer app that suits your needs, and offers the features you want.
 So often, simply switching to a better WiFi signal is the fix you need.

-The apps mentioned here today – WiFi Explorer, iStat Menus, and NetSpot – are all available for free as part of a seven day trial of Setapp, an amazing suite of productivity apps for your Mac.
+The apps mentioned here today – WiFi Explorer, iStat Menus, and NetSpot – are all available for free as part of a 7-day trial of Setapp, an amazing suite of productivity apps for your Mac.
 In addition to these three apps, you’ll get immediate access to nearly 200 other native Mac apps, and retaining unlimited access to the full Setapp suite after your trial period is just $9.99 per month, so why wait?
 Give Setapp a try!